ruby-on-railsregexzshterminator

 echo "%{$color%}$ver"

-where ver is the variable that has rails version stored in it.
+where ver is the variable with the rails version stored.

 I have been trying for the past half day but no luck and I have also tried using [[:blank:]] & \s but it doesn't work for this context.
 I have also tried using rails -v where it outputs the rails version of the project directory we are in, but this will also give an error in rare cases where the user doesn't have installed the ruby version specified in the Gemfile.

-The output should give the version of rails the app uses regardless of whether the user has installed the particular version of ruby or rails in their system.
-So I think extracting the rails version from Gemfile.lock is the only way.
-But if you have any other approach towards this solution, I am all ears!
+The output should give the version of Rails the app uses regardless of whether the user has installed the particular version of Ruby or Rails in their system.
+And, I think extracting the Rails version from Gemfile.lock is the only way.
+But if you have any other approach to this solution, I am all ears!

 Solution